thomasverelst/dynconv/README.md

 > Thomas Verelst and Tinne Tuytelaars
 > CVPR 2020

+Note that our work consists of two parts:
+* a mechanism to train spatial hard-attention masks using the Gumbel-Softmax trick
+* a method to efficiently execute sparse operations (currently for 3x3 depthwise convolution only)

+The first point is demonstrated on both classification and human pose estimation, the second point only on human pose estimation.

 ## Classification
 * [https://github.com/thomasverelst/dynconv/classification/](https://github.com/thomasverelst/dynconv/tree/master/classification)
-* ResNet on CIFAR-10 and ImageNet (only masks, no efficient CUDA impl.)
+* ResNet on CIFAR-10 and ImageNet (only masks, no efficient CUDA implementation for simplicity)

 ## Human Pose Estimation
 * [https://github.com/thomasverelst/dynconv/pose/](https://github.com/thomasverelst/dynconv/tree/master/pose)
 * Stacked Hourglass on MPII - with fast CUDA implementation of DynConv for depthwise convolutions of the MobileNetV2 residual block

 ## Coming later (~August-September)
-* Classification with efficient MobileNetV2
+* Classification with efficient sparse MobileNetV2

 ![Teaser GIF](fig.gif "Teaser GIF")